 A bit too close for comfort – that’s with us sitting off road on the shoulder…

 Fittingly we booked ourselves into the Landing Resort campsite, which is primarily a workers’ camp used and subsidised by the mining companies.
 It has a mess and free washing machines.
 Miners eat for free – they don’t have to pay for anything while they work on a site – and we paid $20 for an as-much-as-you-can-eat buffet with a large choice of foods.
-We parked our van and made friends with our neighbours, a couple from Mission Beach in the Northern Territory, Cate and Andrew.
+We parked our van and made friends with our neighbours, a couple from Mission Beach in Queensland, Cate and Andrew.
 We hit it off instantly and spent two evenings having dinner together in the mess.
 Both are retired, Cate having been a librarian and Andrew a Primary teacher.
 Both very interesting and educated people with a wide range of interests.
 Like us, they are on to their second long-term relationship round, met online and have had their very own health scares.

 Atmospheric campers opposite: